Dork Diaries 1: Tales from a NOT-SO-Fabulous Life

 Is it any good?

-This book and its sequels are frequently on The New York Times bestseller list and may draw in fans of Wimpy Kid books.
-But while the formula is similar, the protagonist here is not as appealing.
+This book and its sequels may draw in fans of Wimpy Kid books, but while the formula is similar, the protagonist here is not as appealing.
 While some kids may find Nikki's daily dramas humorous, her obsession with fashion, tech gadgets, pop stars, TV, and makeup make her come across as shallow.
 Even at the book's end, it is hard to know what is actually likable about Nikki.
 Other characters remain stereotypes: the jocks, the mean, popular blond girls, the irritating little sister, the embarrassing parents, the dorky good friends, the one honest guy.
 Reluctant readers may appreciate the relatively short chapters interspersed with drawings -- and the book may provide short-term light enjoyment for some tweens.
 But is not likely to leave a meaningful or lasting impression.

 Families can talk about popularity.
 What makes a person popular?
 How do material things -- like the iPhone Nikki wants -- impact status?

 What do you think about the book's title?
 Why do we often hear stories told by outsiders, like dorks and wimpy kids?
 What can their stories teach us?